f3d-app/f3d/doc/user/07-COMMANDS.md

 `cycle_verbose_level` : A specific command to cycle between the verbose levels (`Debug`, `Info`, `Warning`, `Error`, `Quiet`).

 `add_files [path/to/file1] [path/to/file2]`: A specific command to add files to the scene (overridden by a F3D specific command, see below).
-Take one or more files as arguments.
+Takes one or more files as arguments.
 eg: `add_files /path/to/dragon.vtu`.

 `save_statefile [path/to/file]`: A specific command to save the current state into the provided statefile (overridden by a F3D specific command, see below).
-Take a file as argument.
+Takes a file as argument.
 eg: `save_statefile /path/to/state.json`.

 `load_statefile [path/to/file]`: A specific command to restore the state from the provided statefile (overridden by a F3D specific command, see below).
-Take a file as argument.
+Takes a file as argument.
 eg: `load_statefile /path/to/state.json`.

 `save_statefile_to_clipboard`: A specific command to save the current state into the system clipboard (overridden by a F3D specific command, see below).
 Requires a build with the `clip` module.
 No argument.

 `load_statefile_from_clipboard`: A specific command to restore the state from the system clipboard (overridden by a F3D specific command, see below).
 Requires a build with the `clip` module.
 No argument.

 `alias [alias_name] [command]`: A specific command to create an alias for a command.
-Take an alias name and a command as arguments.
+Takes an alias name and a command as arguments.
 eg: `alias myrotate roll_camera 90`.

 `help [command]: A specific command to print help about a specific command. eg: `help set_camera`.